apache/shardingsphere/community/content/contribute/test-engine.en.md

 </dataset>
 ```

-you could add more "create table" / "create schema" clause if you want some other test data
+Developer can customize DDL to create databases and tables in `schema.xml`.

-### SQL Configuration
+#### SQL Configuration

-so far we already set up the environment config and the initialization data, we need to add the SQL we want to test, in another word, we set up the SQL for assert base on that environment
+After setup environment and initial data, developer need to define SQL test cases.
-the sql for assert in define in `/incubator-shardingsphere/sharding-sql-test/src/main/resources/sql/sharding/SQL-TYPE/*.xml`，like following configuration :
+the SQL to be asserted in file `/incubator-shardingsphere/sharding-sql-test/src/main/resources/sql/sharding/SQL-TYPE/*.xml`.
+For example:

 ```xml
 <sql-cases>